-Although there are a number of specially formulated dog foods and supplements designed to help keep your dog's joints in good condition, cruciate injuries (CCL, CrCL or ACL injuries as they are sometimes called) can happen without warning and can cause your dog a great deal of discomfort.
+Although there are several specially formulated dog foods and supplements designed to help keep your dog's joints in good condition, cruciate injuries (CCL, CrCL, or ACL injuries as they are sometimes called) can happen without warning and can cause your dog a great deal of discomfort.

 What is a dog's cranial cruciate ligament?

-Injury leading to knee pain that stems from a torn CCL can occur suddenly during exercise, but will often gradually develop over a period of time.
+Injury leading to knee pain that stems from a torn CCL can occur suddenly during exercise, but will often gradually develop over some time.
 If your pooch has an injured cruciate and continues to jump, run and play then the injury is likely to become much more severe and symptoms will become more painful and pronounced.